 Sensory experience is an important part of child development, but often kids are so busy getting their hands messy, that we forget about them using their feet for sensory play activities.
 Using their feet for sensory or messy play has many benefits, especially when it comes to exploring the sense of touch.

-Adventure play is all about giving children a wide range of resources and materials to have fun, experiment and build their own creations.
+Adventure play or imaginative play is all about giving preschoolers a wide range of resources and materials to have fun, experiment and build their own creations.
 Adventure play also comes with many benefits.
 Find out more about the benefits of adventure play, finding a location, materials to use and your role as a parent in adventure play.

 Messy play is so much fun and comes with numerous benefits for preschoolers.
 From playing with water in the bath to creating something with playdough, experimenting with paint and lots of other exciting activities.
 Messy play provides preschoolers with a great opportunity to learn through unstructured play.
 There are so many ways preschoolers can benefit and have fun with mess!